-It can be argued that any type of flooring can be used in a bathroom—even carpet, even laminate, and yes, even bamboo.
-But the real question is, How much do you want to worry about your floor?
+It can be argued that any type of flooring can be used in a bathroom—even carpet, laminate, and bamboo.
+But the real question is: how much do you want to worry about your floor?

 A bathroom is very much like a kitchen, where water on the floor is an everyday occurrence (often many times a day), and the floor may require frequent, heavy cleaning.
 And bathrooms pose an additional challenge: high humidity.
-These are the reasons why most manufacturers of bamboo flooring steer you away from using it in high moisture areas.
-Chances are, they will steer you toward a more suitable bathroom flooring material, like tile.
+These are the reasons why most manufacturers of bamboo flooring steer you away from using it in high-moisture areas.
+Chances are, they will steer you toward a more suitable bathroom flooring material such as tile.

 Still, there is some recent movement toward using bamboo in kitchens and bathrooms, partly due to the design virtues of using an unexpected material.

 Use this guide to look at some of the many drawbacks, and a few of virtues, of bamboo flooring in a bathroom.

 It's true that bamboo is a woody grass, not a wood; and it's true that in its natural environment, bamboo grows in some humid, wet environments.
 But does that make bamboo flooring more moisture-resistant than hardwood?
 Not really.

 Most bamboo flooring products are constructed in similar ways to hardwood flooring.
 Like hardwood, there are both solid-core and engineered (strand) versions available—products in which a surface layer of bamboo is bonded to underlying layers of other wood materials.